ndsev/zserio-tutorial-cpp/README.md

-# zserio C++ Quick Start Tutorial
+# Zserio C++ Quick Start Tutorial

 This Quick Start tutorial features code generation in C++.
-Go to the [zserio JAVA tutorial](https://) if you are interested in hands-on JAVA with zserio.
+Go to the [Zserio JAVA tutorial](https://) if you are interested in hands-on JAVA with zserio.

 You find the complete tutorial in this example.
 To follow along the description just clone the repo and check the sources.
 For convenience and compatibility reasons we have included the runtime in this repository, although we describe how to obtain it below.